thomaxxl/safrs/README.md

 ### Limiting HTTP Methods
 It is possible to limit the HTTP methods that are allowed by overriding the `http_methods` class attribute.
 An example can be found [here](examples/demo_http_get.py#L20)

-<a class="mk-toclify" id="custom-decorators"></a>
+<a class="mk-toclify" id="HTTP-decorators"></a>
-### Custom Decorators
+### HTTP Decorators
-The `custom_decorators` class attribute list can be used to add custom decorators to the instance HTTP endpoint.
+The `decorators` class attribute list can be used to add custom decorators to the HTTP endpoints.
 An example of this functionality is implemented in the [authentication examples](examples/authentication).